 Historically, the primary hereditary neuropathies were designated by eponyms that had the connotation of specific clinical features (eg, Charcot-Marie-Tooth disease or Dejerine-Sottas disease).
 However, phenotypic variability resulted in substantial diagnostic confusion.
 The Dyck classification developed in the 1970s helped to define specific types based upon clinical and electrophysiologic features .

 ●Many of the primary hereditary neuropathies were divided into motor-sensory and sensory–autonomic neuropathies.

-●The motor-sensory category was subdivided into types one through seven and the sensory neuropathies into types one through five.
+●The motor-sensory category was subdivided into types 1 through 7 and the sensory neuropathies into types 1 through 5.
 Many of these types were further divided into subcategories.